jay-yeo/robitr-objectDetect/README.md

 - Run AWS Rekognition "Label Detection" on uploaded media assets.
 - Download or view JSON results.

-*This project was created as part of a React and AWS Hackathon*

 ## Getting Started

-These instructions will get your copy of the source code up and running on your local machine deployed to the cloud on AWS.
+These instructions will get the application running on your local machine and to configure AWS Rekognition appropriately.

 ### Prerequisites